+- · National animal: Springbok

-National animal: SpringbokNational bird: Blue Crane
+- · National bird: Blue Crane

-National fish: Galjoen
+- National fish: Galioen

-National flower: King Protea
+- · National flower: King Protea

-National tree: Real Yellowwood.
+- National tree: Real Yellowwood.

-Arts and culture organisations

-National Heritage Council
+Arts and culture organisations National Heritage Council (NHC)

-The NHC, a statutory body that aims to bring equity to heritage promotion and conservation, was launched in February 2004.

-The 23-member council was appointed by the Minister of Arts and Culture in terms of the NHC Act, 1999 (Act 25 of 1999), to:

-- develop, promote and protect the national heritage for present and future generations - co-ordinate heritage management - protect, preserve and promote the content and heritage that reside in oration to make it accessible and dynamic - integrate living heritage with the functions and activities of the council and all other heritage authorities and institutions at national, provincial and local level - promote and protect indigenous knowledge systems - intensify support for promoting the history and culture of all South Africans, and particularly support for research and publications on enslavement in South Africa.
+The NHC, a statutory body that aims to bring equity to heritage promotion and conservation, was officially constituted on 26 February 2004 in terms of the NHC Act, 1999 (Act 11 of 1999).
+The council creates an enabling environment for preserving, protecting and promoting South African heritage.
+Its other objectives are to protect, preserve and promote the content and heritage that reside in orature to make it accessible and dynamic; to integrate living heritage in the council and all other heritage authorities and institutions at national, provincial and local level; to promote and protect indigenous knowledge systems; and to intensify support for promoting the history and culture of all South Africans.

-Transfers to the NHC started at R16,7 million in 2004/05, rose to R17,4 million in 2005/06 and are expected to reach R19,6 million in 2007/08.
+Transfers to the NHC started at R16,7 million in 2004/05; rose to R17,4 million in 2005/06; and are expected to reach R19,6 million in 2007/08.

-South African Heritage Resources Agency
+South African Heritage Resources Agency (SAHRA)